swcarpentry/make-novice/_episodes/02-makefiles.md

 ~~~
 {: .output}

+What happened is that
-Make finds a file (or directory) called `clean` and, as its `clean`
+Make found a  directory called `clean` and, as its `clean`.
-rule has no dependencies, assumes that `clean` has been built and is
+Since the `clean` rule has no dependencies, it assumes that `clean` directory has already been built (and is
-up-to-date and so does not execute the rule's actions.
+up-to-date) and so it does not execute the rule's actions.

 As we are using
 `clean` as a short-hand, we need to tell Make to always execute this
 rule if we run `make clean`, by telling Make that this is a
 [phony target]({{ page.root }}/reference.html#phony-target), that it does not build